zahid-rahman/analytics-tracker/README.md

-# Analytics tracker API
+# Analytics Tracker API

-## An API that logs whenever a user "visits" a page or hits an endpoint — storing the path and timestamp to MongoDB.
+ An API that logs whenever a user "visits" a page or hits an endpoint — storing the path and timestamp to MongoDB.

 ### Endpoints: